Consider an output layer with classes. Let

 Equivalent Temperature Parameter

-In modern machine learning practice, especially in the context of probabilistic decoding and large language models, the same family of transformations is usually parameterized by a temperature rather than by a sharpening parameter .
+In modern machine learning practice, especially in the context of probabilistic decoding and large language models, the same family of transformations is usually parameterized by a temperature rather than by the inverse temperature .

 The two parameterizations are equivalent: